Today, the Church remembers the dedication of the great basilica church of St. John Lateran in Rome.

 The Apostle Paul testifies that the “spirit of God” dwells in us, a Holy Spirit that makes each of us a temple of the Lord.
 What does this mean?
 It means that as we receive the Blessed Sacrament, we become bearers of the divine presence.
-Remember the purpose of the great temple of Jerusalem was not simply to be a cultural monument, but a place where God would dwell with his people.
+Remember, the purpose of the great temple of Jerusalem was not simply to be a cultural monument; it was to be a place where God would dwell with his people.
 It was the place where the divine presence of the Lord met his people.

 Finally, we have this magnificent Gospel, an excerpt from the Gospel of John.

-The scene depicted in this Gospel is known as the cleansing or purification of the temple.
-Oftentimes this text is understood as being about Christ’s fury at the commercialization of religion.
+The scene depicted in this Gospel is known as the cleansing of the temple.
+Oftentimes, this text is understood as being about Christ’s fury at the commercialization of religion.
 Commercialization of religion is dangerous business, but it is not what this story is all about.
-What is happening is that Christ is signaling the end of the sacrificial system that was integral to the worship of the temple.
+What is happening is Christ signaling the end of the sacrificial system that was integral to the worship of the temple.
 Remember, God was glorified and petitioned in the temple of Jerusalem through the offering of ritual sacrifices.
 God in Christ ends this and makes himself the sacrifice.

 I know this all sounds very mysterious and mystical.
 Our modern minds may struggle to grasp the full implications of what I am telling you.
 But know this: the worship of the Church is temple worship.
 We participate in the Mass in the temple of Christ’s Body, offered on the altar of the cross, by Christ the high priest, who sacrifices—that is, gives to us—his divine life.
 This divine life, this sacrifice, is the Blessed Sacrament.